 The mild discomfort and lack of definite immediate improvement are the most commonly noticed for tissue tightening.
 The protocol methods for performing tissue tightening treatments have changed since the release of these devices.
 The discomfort has decreased with these changes and the chance for more immediate improvement has increased.
 To evaluate results, we have patients come in for follow-up evaluations visits six months following the treatments.

 Short-term immediate risks include prolonged redness at the area being treated, although this usually dissipates before you leave the office or within a couple of hours.
 Swelling can occur and could last for a few days to a week.
 In some rare instances, swelling and redness have lasted several weeks.
 The treatment area may also become temporarily white (blanching) following a treatment.
 Blanching typically resolves within 24 hours.

-Nobody is sure how long the effects last.
-We know that most people get at least 1-2 years of effect from their procedure but no definitive studies on long-term effect have been undertaken.
+We know that most people get at least 1-2 years of effect from their procedure but most people need maintenance treatments once a year to sustain the results.